Data Methodology

 2. Records are organized by geography (metro vs. state) and price category (All Items, Goods, Services, Rents).

-6. All data is loaded into a structured SQLite database serving metro profiles, state pages, comparison tools, and the salary calculator.
+6. All data is compiled into a structured dataset that powers the metro profiles, state pages, comparison tools, and the salary calculator on this site.

 7. Each ETL run records a vintage stamp visible in the page footer and metadata, enabling reviewer audit of which BEA release powers any given page.